Best fitness trackers for cyclists iMore 2021

 Let's be real, the market is saturated with tons of different kinds of smartwatches and activity trackers, and some of them are better at tracking certain types of activities than others.
-When it comes to cycling, we've researched tracking every rotation, routes, stats, and more.
-Our pick for the best fitness tracker for cyclists is the teched-out Apple Watch 5.
-It's top of its class when it comes to features and technology, and is excellent at tracking all of your cycling stats and needs.
+When it comes to cycling, we've researched tracking every rotation, mapping routes, performance stats, and more.
+Our pick for the best fitness tracker for cyclists is the teched-out Apple Watch 6.
+It's top of its class when it comes to features and technology, and it's excellent at tracking all of your cycling stats and needs.
 Whatever you're looking for in a cycling fitness tracker, we've got you covered with this list of the best fitness trackers for cyclists.

 - Best overall: Apple Watch Series 6 - RED

 - Best Value Fitness Tracker: Fitbit Charge 4

 - Best Bike Computer: Garmin Edge 830 Performance GPS Cycling/Bike Computer

 - Best durable: Garmin Instinct - Tundra